mosquida/formbuilder-api/contracts/template.md

 By signing this agreement, I hereby acknowledge and agree that the process of availing the Online Franchise was clearly explained to me by my Sponsor/Franchise Consultant.

-I authorize ERALISTA to collect and process the data indicated herein for the purpose of availing the franchise package.
+I authorize Company ABC to collect and process the data indicated herein for the purpose of availing the franchise package.
 I understand that my personal information is protected by RA 10173 (Data Privacy Act of 2012).
 <br></br>

 <div style="display: flex; justify-content: flex-start; gap:9em">